nic-lan/rplate/README.md

 # RPlate

-RPlate is an opinionated template generator for ruby entities.
+RPlate is an opinionated tool to generate ruby classes and modules and related specs from predefined templates.

+Its goal is to remove the need to manually create everytime those files and fill them with a given content, like class definition, namespace scoping, method definition and so on.

 It is tested to work on ruby 2.4+ in ubuntu and macosx platforms.